RikJurriaans/cloduino-lein-project/README.md

 # cloduino

-A Leiningen template for FIXME.
+A Leiningen template for cloduino, to hack on your arduino using the wonderfull clojure language.
+What is the benefit of using clojure on arduino?
+I don't know but lets find out.

 ## Usage